Several big data management and analytics functions are available through ‘as-a-Service models in the cloud since the early days of big data.

 It should be reminded that the benefits of Big Data as a Service aren’t just about less need for upfront investments in building big data infrastructure, management costs, skills and so forth.

-Again, not all BDaaS solutions are the same (e.g., different types and differences regarding aspects such as security and data governance, advanced analytical capabilities, visualization, an end-to-end approach) and, as Markets Insights Reports points out, the increased flexibility and customization to analyze and manipulate data, thus offering improved data management and accessibility to complex data analysis, makes Big Data as a Service a viable solution for large businesses that handle enormous amounts of data.
+Again, not all BDaaS solutions are the same (e.g., different types and differences regarding aspects such as security and data governance, advanced analytical capabilities, visualization, an end-to-end approach) and, as Markets Insights Reports points out, the increased flexibility and customization to analyze and manipulate data, thus offering improved data and information management and accessibility to complex data analysis, makes Big Data as a Service a viable solution for large businesses that handle enormous amounts of data.

 All images belong to their respective mentioned owners.